 Only training certificates for TA and TP modules are accepted as a record of training by OSDE.
-The name on the TA's training certificate must match the name used to sign security documentation.
+The name on the TA's training certificate must match the name used to sign security documentation and also match the Official Schedule of Testing.
 Altered certificates will not be accepted.